-Finally, I would like to thank all of the employees, customers and suppliers of the Group for their continued support in what has been a truly unprecedented and challenging period.
+Finally, I would like to thank all of the employees, customers and suppliers of the Group for their continued support.
 It is very pleasing to be able to report on real progress on many levels this year despite this challenging external environment, and we look forward to the future with optimism.

-This report was approved by the board on 24 May 2021 and signed on its behalf.
+This report was approved by the board on 26 May 2022 and signed on its behalf.

-The directors present their report with the audited consolidated financial statements of the company and the Group for the year ended 28 February 2021.
+The directors present their report with the audited consolidated financial statements of the company and the Group for the year ended 28 February 2022.